 Does CGRP cause migraine pain because it causes dilation of the meningeal arteries?
 Maybe.
 But it also has other effects aside from vasodilation, and it acts in many regions of the brain, so this part of the story remains to be solved.
 CGRP also probably isn’t the only culprit in triggering migraine attacks.
 For instance, another naturally-released neurochemical, nitric oxide, has been similarly implicated.

 The information above gives a general landscape of issues relevant to understanding migraines.
 There are many other questions to ask.
 What are the newest avenues of research for coming up with more effective anti-migraine medication?
 Will anti-CGRP drugs be effective?
 How about non-drug approaches?
 Have they been shown to be effective?
-(Some have).
-I'll add a new post answering these types of questions and giving an update on the newest research on migraines in a future post.

 Here is a 6/20/2012 follow-up post, "Five questions and answers about migraines"